• Appetizers

 Ancient Grains Salad in a bowl.

 Ancient Grains salad is good all on its own as a hearty vegetarian side dish or if you want to make it vegan, just skip the mozzarella cheese.
-I know some of you look at this salad and say “side dish” — that’s fine too and it would be perfect with this grilled lamb, these swordfish kebabs or some brined grilled pork chops.
-Do what’s right for you.
+I know some of you look at this salad and say “side dish” — that’s fine too and it would be perfect with this grilled lamb kebabs, these swordfish kebabs or make this pork chop brine to soak some pork chops in and grill them.

 Ancient Grain Salad